jamiecash/algobuilder/README.md

 6) Configure the database connection by editing the DATABASES section in your settings file that you created in step 5.

+7) Configure the messaging server connection by editing the CELERY_ parameters in your settings file that you created in step 5.

-7) Build the applications' database.
+8) Build the applications' database.

 ```shell
 python manage.py migrate
 ```

-8) Create your admin superuser.
+9) Create your admin superuser.
 ```shell
 python manage.py createsuperuser
 ```

-9) Launch the applications web server.
+10) Launch the applications web server.
 ```shell
 python manage.py runserver
 ```

-10) Once AlgoBuilder has been set up, you will need to: retrieve price data; calculate features; and calculate trading recommendations.
+11) Once AlgoBuilder has been set up, you will need to: retrieve price data; calculate features; and calculate trading recommendations.
 The instructions for these steps are available below:
 [Retrieving price data](pricedata/README.md)